-Change agents: new evidence on instructional leadership at the middle tier
+Change agents: case studies on middle-tier instructional leadership

 A growing concern for education policymakers is how to improve teaching and learning quality at scale, and how to strengthen delivery systems to achieve this.
 IIEP-UNESCO and Education Development Trust see the ‘middle tier’ of education systems as a potential solution to this challenge.
 In a new research collaboration, we are investigating the potential of middle tier professionals – district supervisors, pedagogical coaches and teacher mentors – to act as catalysts for change in local school reforms.
 This is a neglected area of research and the new work will look at six case studies of effective or promising practice from around the world, in which the middle tier is playing a key role in scaling effective teaching and learning reforms.